hawuwh/PokemonP2PBattleProtocol/README.md

 This project implements the PokeProtocol (RFC Specification) using Python and UDP sockets.
 It creates a robust, turn-based Peer-to-Peer (P2P) battle system with a custom reliability layer, broadcast discovery, and asynchronous chat functionality.

+This project was created with the help of Gemini AI, which assisted in debugging, troubleshooting, and implementing the game logic.

 [RFC Protocol Specifications](https://docs.google.com/document/d/1rmI5kONoxxxjrNkilspUStmXXFjtcSW39dvrd6p7Sxg/edit?tab=t.0)

 ## Features Implemented